rosal3svictor/JavaScript/README.md

 # Variable Naming Conventions

 1. They must be written using camelCase notation.
+Important: Do not start a variable with an uppercase letter.
+That's not illegal, it's just that this kind of variable names for a specific use case which is Object Oriented Programming.
 2. You cannot use keywords from the language such as `new` or `function`.
-3. You are only able to use `$`, `_` , `numbers` and `letters` to declare them.
-(They cannot start with a number).
+3. You are only able to use `$`, `_` , `numbers` and `letters` to declare them, but they cannot start with a number.
-4. Do not start a variable with an uppercase letter.
-That's not illegal, it's just that this kind of variable names for a specific use case which is Object Oriented Programming.
-5. Declare only constants using all uppercase letters (it's a convention)
+4. Declare only constants using all uppercase letters (it's a convention).
-6. Always make **descriptive** the name for variables so, it provides a notion of what it holds.
+5. Always make **descriptive** the name for variables so, it provides a notion of what it holds.

 # Statements and Expressions